 never ask for a raise in salary, etc. He secretly wants his contributions

 to be noticed and rewarded--but fear keeps him from asking

-for any compensation!
-He would literally prefer that his employer
+He would literally prefer that

-of or requested--as deep down, he doesn't feel worthy
+never spoken of or requested--as deep down, he doesn't feel worthy

 of receiving.
 This entitlement